• Skip to main content

 September 20, 2025 – January 10, 2026

 Habitat: Making the California Environment considers landscape painting from the late 19th and early 20th century as a time capsule of California’s ecological world.
-The works in this exhibition reflect a time when the state’s natural environments were in flux— after European contact, but before California’s landscapes were dramatically changed by urban growth.
+The works in this exhibition reflect a moment of transformation—after European contact but before the state’s environments were drastically reshaped by rapid urban development.
+These plein-air landscapes offer a view into California’s environmental past while inviting reflection on present-day ecological concerns, such as invasive species and habitat loss.

 About the curator: